harsha491/Final_Project/README.md

 alc_eff_acu: Efficacy of behaviour change at reducing acute conditions
 alc_t_eff: Weighted efficacy of behaviour change at reducing total alcohol-attributable QALYs lost
 alc_patient_volume: number of patients interviened by the NGO
 Fluctuation: year on year patient traffic fluctuation
 QALY_dollars: QALYs converted to dollars

+### Modify values in Tobacco to simulate for various outcomes :
+frm_sm: Portion of ever-smokers who are former smokers
+rel_rsk: Relative risk of smoking disease for former smokers compared to current beh_ch =  change in behavior
+ff_sm: Long-term effectiveness of counseling inducing quits
+patient_volume: number of patients interviened by the NGO
+Fluctuation: year on year patient traffic fluctuation
+QALY_dollars: QALYs converted to dollars